public class ClientAsynchronousIterator<E> extends Object implements IAsynchronousIterator<E>, Serializable

 elements from the remote iterator.

-much more efficient than creating a new Thread
+much more efficient than creating a new Thread.
+Therefore the

 caller is encourged to break encapsulation and specify the